 + PRC06 | Deploying and Managing Windows in the Real World

 Ben Hunter, Michael Niehaus, Mikael Nystrom

 What does it take for organizations to deploy and manage Windows 8.1 and Windows Phone?
-During this all-day seminar we walk through the entire process.
+During this all-day seminar you will examine the requirements needed to execute the entire process.
 We ensure that you understand what has changed in Windows 8.1, how you prepare for a Windows 8.1 migration, how to create your Windows 8.1 image, how to deploy Windows 8.1, and how to deploy Windows Store apps to the already-deployed computers using an enterprise app store.
 Regardless of whether you are new to Windows deployment and management, new to Windows 8.1, or an existing Windows 7 or Windows XP expert, there will be benefits for all attendees, from “how-to’s” to best practices to tips and tricks.

 + PRC07 | Installing Microsoft SharePoint 2013 Like a Pro